Adventure.js Docs Downloads

 // once the player unlocks it, it can't be locked again.

-lock: { with_nothing: true, },
+lock: { with_nothing: true },

 open: {

-// with_success_first_time calls this function and
+// on_first_success calls this function and

 // appends this string to the native verb output,